HoowinKyom/Three-in-a-Row-Royale-V1/README.md

  # FEATURES 🌟
 - Interactive GUI: The game has a graphical user interface that makes it easy to play.
 Just click on a square to make your move!
 - Smart Computer Player: Don’t have a friend to play with?
 No problem!
 The game includes a smart computer player that uses the minimax algorithm to choose its moves.
 Try to beat it if you can!
-- Winning Line Highlight: When a player wins, the winning line is highlighted in red.
-This makes it easy to see at a glance how the game was won.
 - Automatic Game Reset: After a game ends, whether it’s a win or a tie, the game automatically resets so you can play again.

 # HOW TO PLAY 🌟